Star Wars Land Info & Galaxy’s Edge Guide

 Back in my day, Disney theme park lands and attractions used clear and concise names, and avoided convoluted syntax that served no discernible purpose and would be ignored by most of the general public.
-But I digress…
+But I digress.

 Here are quick descriptions of the major attractions, dining, and shopping in Star Wars: Galaxy’s Edge so you’ll know what we’re talking about as we continue this Star Wars Land Guide.

 While there are “only” two attractions in Star Wars Land, these are two blockbuster rides.
 Both of them are among the most ambitious and expensive that Imagineering has ever created, and will leave a lasting impression.
-Unfortunately, the main attraction, Rise of the Resistance, has encountered difficulties on both coasts that are likely to delay its opening several months.

 As might be evident from our Shanghai Disneyland Serves Pepsi article, we are oddly fascinated with soda sponsorships in the Disney Parks.
 This is a big-money partnership for Disney, but selling only (more expensive) novelty drinks would’ve also been a boon to Star Wars: Galaxy’s Edge.

-Oga’s Cantina – Limited capacity bar serving alcoholic beverages (yes, even atDisneyland), mocktails and other drinks, including Blue Milk.
-Oga’s Cantina will mostly be standing room only, with restrictions on how long guests can linger likely to be enforced.
-Captain Rex, a former Starspeeder 3000 pilot of Star Tours fame, will play DJ at Oga’s Cantina.
+- Oga’s Cantina – Limited capacity bar serving alcoholic beverages (yes, even at Disneyland), mocktails and other drinks, including Blue Milk.
+Oga’s Cantina is mostly be standing room only, with restrictions on how long guests can linger likely to be enforced.
+Captain Rex, a former Starspeeder 3000 pilot of Star Tours fame, plays DJ at Oga’s Cantina.
 Read our full Oga’s Cantina Review to see drink and interior photos, and more!

-Creature Stall – This exotic shop offers a glimpse into cages and crates filled with hard-to-find species from across the galaxy.
+- Creature Stall – This exotic shop offers a glimpse into cages and crates filled with hard-to-find species from across the galaxy.
 Bina, the stall’s proprieter, scours star systems to keep this storefront stocked with unique companions for her customers, including porgs, tauntauns, rathtars, and more.

-Black Spire Outfitters – This local apparel shop features an eclectic selection of stylish, functional clothing suitable for a variety of occasions and worlds.
+- Black Spire Outfitters – This local apparel shop features an eclectic selection of stylish, functional clothing suitable for a variety of occasions and worlds.

-First Order Cargo – The First Order has recently arrived in Black Spire Outpost at Docking Bay 9, where they’ve set up a temporary post next to their shuttle to win the hearts and minds of the locals…and to sell gear to those who want to show support for the First Order.
+- First Order Cargo – The First Order has recently arrived in Black Spire Outpost at Docking Bay 9, where they’ve set up a temporary post next to their shuttle to win the hearts and minds of the locals…and to sell gear to those who want to show support for the First Order.

-Toydarian Toymaker – This humble, jumbled shop contains all manner of artisanal playthings and collectibles handmade by the busy toymaker, Zabaka the Toydarian.
+- Toydarian Toymaker – This humble, jumbled shop contains all manner of artisanal playthings and collectibles handmade by the busy toymaker, Zabaka the Toydarian.
 Her fantastical storefront is cluttered with crates of toymaking supplies and other unique works in progress.